 Integrating a POD service

 Alongside the development of POD supply chains has been the software to match.
-POD services can be invisibly hosted and fully-integrated with your online store.
+POD services can be invisibly hosted and fully integrated with your online store.
 That means that your customers will not have to jump through external hoops to get their merchandise printed.
 In fact, they won’t even know that those hoops exist.
 And your eCommerce revnue will be higher than you could ever earn selling through a retailer.

 This is how easy it is to set up a POD plugin to a hosted platform (like Shopify):